 Starting from rock bottom, I was placed in the most basic beginner class, consisting of eight people and one dog.
 Our little group reflected the demographics of the summer school as a whole, ranging in age from college students to retirees.
 The international breakdown included four Americans, one Canadian, one Argentine, one Thai and one Austrian (who brought the dog).
 The native English speakers had it relatively easy because those speaking Spanish or German or Thai had to juggle a third language in their heads while the class toggled back and forth between Slovene and English.

-class for people such as the Serbs and Macedonians who already spoke another Slavic language, but our group had no such advantage.
+The only reason we didn't all suffer mental breakdowns was the immense patience of our teacher, Tanja Jerman.
+As the co-author of our textbook, she undoubtedly could have taught at any level and I admired her cheerful willingness to take on raw beginners.
+There was a more advanced beginner class for people such as the Serbs and Macedonians who already spoke another Slavic language, but our group had no such advantage.
 Wrestling with the sounds of š, č and ž, I struggled with something as basic as the correct pronunciation of my last name, Anžur.
 The word for the number 6 (šešt) tripped me up every time.
 Then there are the words like trg (sqaure) and vrt (garden).
 May I please buy a vowel?
 The fun really begins when you realize there are no articles before the nouns, like "the" or "a."
 Every new word must be classified as feminine, masculine or neutral and the ending of the word can change, depending on the number and how it is used in the sentence.
 Asking a question involves deciding whether to use an informal or more polite form.

+Adding to my misery was the fact that my son was taking the course for the second time, speaks fluent Polish, and was placed in a much higher class.
+Eager to show I had learned something, I proudly announced to him in Slovene that "I rode the dog to school this morning!"
 After a few days of games, drills and practice we could all ask and answer basic questions like what's your name, where are you from, what's your job, and how many languages do you speak.
 The four people in our group who enrolled in the optional afternoon conversation and practice course made faster progress.
+Fortunately, the school provides plenty of opportunities to blow off a little steam, with an excursion or cultural activity planned every day and included with the course:

 Outdoor activities included a picnic and this trip to enjoy standup paddleboards, rowing, and relaxing with drinks at Lake Zbilge.